 At Sunstone Veterinary Specialists, we are committed to helping your pet live a high quality of life, despite his or her condition.
-Our knowledgeable internal medicine veterinary specialists, Dr. Elliott and Dr. Tobin, are experienced in managing a wide range of conditions with compassion and care.
+Our knowledgeable internal medicine veterinary specialists, Dr. Elliott, Dr. Tobin, and Dr. Klaser, are experienced in managing a wide range of conditions with compassion and care.

 During an appointment, many steps are taken to accurately diagnose your pet.
 Visits typically consist of the following: